Arnatious/site/content/about/index.md

 Background in classical AI, planning and decision making, embedded systems, and human-robot interaction.

-Loves tabletop games, indie videogames, and birds.
+Loves tabletop RPGS, indie videogames, and birds.